Customer-First Marketing: the new brand playbook for the privacy-first era

 The new frontier of acquisition is nurturing your community and leveraging your current customer base, which makes Customer-First Marketing essential to any modern brand.

 “The future of acquisition has less to do with finding pockets of people that don’t know you—and letting people who do know you, find people that they know.
-It’s a way to establish a better quality connection from the beginning,” said Jake Cohen, VP of Content at Klaviyo.
+It’s a way to establish a better quality connection from the beginning,” says Jake Cohen, VP of Shopify at Klaviyo.

 New brands and online businesses are popping out of the ground like daisies.
 A record-breaking amount of new-business applications were filed in the US in 2021, 5.4M to be exact, according to the US Census Bureau.